-Vermont titles all vehicles fifteen (15) years old or newer (based on calendar year).
-For example: From January 1, 2018 and December 31, 2018 Vermont will title vehicles model year 2004 or newer.
+Vermont titles all vehicles (including ATVs and snowmobiles) fifteen (15) years old or newer (based on the calendar year).
+For example: From January 1, 2019, and December 31, 2019, Vermont will title vehicles model year 2005 or newer.
 Motorcycles 15 years old and newer and 300cc's or more also require a title.
 Trailers 15 years old and newer with an empty weight of 1501 lbs and more are titled.
 Motorboats will require a title if they are 15 years old and newer and at least 16' in length.
-ATV's and Snowmobiles will be titled if they are 2004 and newer.

 The owner or lienholder of a vehicle registered in Vermont must possess the vehicle's title.
 You must have a title in order to register, sell, or transfer a vehicle.

-If your Vermont title has been lost, altered or destroyed, and meets the above criteria, you may apply for a duplicate title.
+If your Vermont title has been lost, altered or destroyed, and meets the above criteria, you may apply for a replacement title.

 How to Obtain a Replacement Title